thomaskchan/fetchgmail/README.md

 ### fetchall 0
-- Fetch all messages whether seen or not (not enabled by default) fetchall 0    Do partial sync + msgid fetchall 1    Do full sync + msgid fetchall 2    Do full sync
+- Fetch all messages whether seen or not (not enabled by default)
+- fetchall 0    Do partial sync + msgid
+- fetchall 1    Do full sync + msgid
+- fetchall 2    Do full sync

 ### newer 1d
 - Fetch all mail newer than date (1h 2d 3m 4y) (Default: all)

 ### labels INBOX
 - Labels to sync from (space delimited, single quote if multiple words)
-- Note: multiple (repeated) labelIds do not currently work, so will only take a single entry Maybe try to patch the module later
+- Note: multiple (repeated) labelIds do not currently work, so will only take a single entry.
+Maybe try to patch the module later.

 ### filters subject:hello is:unread
 - Additional filters.
 Use gmail search operators.
 Default is none.